-Students may pursue a Bachelor of Music Education (B.M.E.), a Bachelor of Science (B.S.) in Music and an Outside Field or a B.S. in Music Therapy with guitar (L300) as their principal instrument.
+Students may pursue a Bachelor of Guitar Performance (BM), Bachelor of Music Education (B.M.E.), a Bachelor of Science (B.S.) in Music and an Outside Field or a B.S. in Music Therapy with guitar (L300) as their principal instrument.

-Guitar students qualify for L300 by audition.
+Acceptance into any degree program in the Department of Music including conditional admission status of pre-music, requires a successful audition in the applied performance area.
 The instructor will interview the student, usually by telephone, to determine whether or not the candidate is ready to meet the audition requirements.
-Students who do not have a strong classical background and are not ready for the L300 audition may audition for L200.
-L200 admits the student on a pre- music major standing.
+Students who do not have a strong classical background and are not ready for the L400/L300 audition may audition for L200.
+L200 admits the student on a pre-music major standing.
 L200 students are allowed to study at that level for two semesters to prepare for completing a successful guitar concentration (L300) audition.

 To be admitted to the L300 level the student must demonstrate facility in reading and performing pieces that have the following characteristics:

 The candidate must have completed all material in Aaron Shearer’s Classic Guitar Technique, Vol I and through p.
 140 of Frederick Noad’s Solo guitar Playing, Vol. I, or acquired an equivalent level of proficiency.
 In addition, the candidate must be able to perform all major scales in first position.